jerrygems/jerrygems/README.md

 <br/>
-<h3>“Control can sometimes be an illusion.
-But sometimes you need illusion to gain control.” ― Mr. Robot</h3>
+<h2>“Control can sometimes be an illusion.<br/> But sometimes you need illusion to gain control.” ― Mr. Robot</h2>
 <br/>

 </span><span align="center">